 Discretionary assets under management increased by \$1.5 billion, or 14.9%, to \$11.6 billion at December 31, 2014 from \$10.1 billion at December 31, 2013.
 Total assets under management increased by \$2.2 billion, or 14.0%, to \$17.9 billion at December 31, 2014 from \$15.7 billion at December 31, 2013.
 Compared to the year ended December 31, 2013, there was a decrease of \$2.3 billion of client inflows, a decrease of \$0.8 billion in client outflows, and a decrease of \$0.8 billion in market appreciation.
-Our market appreciation during the year ended December 31, 2014 constituted a 9.6% rate of increase in our total assets under management compared to December 31, 2013.
+Our market appreciation during the year ended December 31, 2014 constituted a 9.6% rate of increase in our total assets under management compared to December 31, 2013, as compared to our market appreciation during the year ended December 31, 2013 which constituted a 20.5% rate of increase in our total assets under management compared to December 31, 2012.
 Our growth in assets under management for the year ended December 31, 2014 was attributable to an increase of \$1.5 billion and \$0.7 billion in discretionary and non-discretionary assets under management, respectively, primarily related to the Richmond, VA office expansion.
 The growth in our discretionary assets under management was primarily driven by an increase in separately managed accounts.
 An increase in the concentration of equity securities, which are included in discretionary assets under management and whose standard fee rates are higher than those of other investments, was the primary driver of increased management and advisory fees revenue for the year ended December 31, 2014 compared to the prior year.
-Sub-advised fund management revenue increased by \$0.1 million to \$1.8 million for the year ended December 31, 2014 from \$1.7 million for the same period in the prior year as a result of the Ten-Sixty Asset Management, LLC acquisition and the Richmond, VA office expansion.
+Sub-advised fund management revenue increased by \$0.1 million to \$1.8 million for the year ended December 31, 2014 from \$1.7 million for the same period in the prior year as a result of our 2013 acquisition of Ten-Sixty Asset Management, LLC ("Ten-Sixty") and the Richmond, VA office expansion.
 Proprietary fund management revenue remained flat at \$7.2 million for the year ended December 31, 2014 and 2013.
 With respect to our discretionary assets under management, equity assets experienced growth of 14.1% during the year ended December 31, 2014, and fixed income assets increased by 16.9% during the same period.
 For the year ended December 31, 2014, most of our growth came from our master limited partnership, equity income and multi cap value strategies with composite returns of 16.5%, 12.4% and 11.7%, respectively.
 As of December 31, 2014, the composition of our assets under management was 65% in discretionary assets, which includes both separately managed accounts and proprietary and sub-advised funds, and 35% in non-discretionary assets which represent assets on which we provide portfolio reporting but do not have investment discretion.